 Lower Saxony – Scotland Joint Forum

-The European Centre for Advanced Studies (ECAS) on behalf of Leuphana University Lüneburg and the University of Glasgow, cordially invites you to the first of many editions of the Lower Saxony – Scotland Joint Forum.
-The Joint Forum is funded by the Ministry of Science and Culture of Lower Saxony (MWK)
+The European Centre for Advanced Studies (ECAS) in cooperation with Leuphana University Lüneburg and the University of Glasgow, cordially invites you to the second Lower Saxony – Scotland Joint Forum.

 ECAS – IDEA AND MISSION